mbriscoe/Ethereal-Expressions/README.md

 ### Associated Feature

 Add links to the carousel images that take the user to the associated gallery page.

+### User Story - Contact Form Submission Modal

+As a user, I can see a pop-out confirmation of my submission on the contact form, so that I can be sure that the artist will receive my message

+### Associated Feature

+Create a modal on the contact form so that users get visual feedback that their message has been received by the artist.

 A Team WouldaShouldaCoulda Production